scarnyc/2020-Presidential-Election-NY-Times-Sentiment-Analyzer/README.md

 # Sentiment Analysis of N.Y.
 Times Articles about 2020 U.S. Presidential Candidates

+Experiment Abstract: Application of Sentiment Analysis on Presidential Candidates using the N.Y.
+Times

 This Python Sentiment Analysis package helps answer the question what is the average sentiment score of U.S. Presidential Candidates, based on the content from what is being written about them in N.Y.
 Times articles.
 I'm an avid reader of the N.Y.Times and one thought I had after reading numerous articles about presidential poll results, is what is the general sentiment of these candidates based on the content in articles that are being written about them?

 Now we know the N.Y.
 Times is politically left-leaning, so there is inherent bias going into this exercise.
 However, the availability of data via their Article Search API, and the quality of their content and analysis of political elections still make the N.Y.
 Times a viable option as a data source for this experiment.